salrashid123/gcpsamples/gcs_csek_signedurl/README.md

 Sample java app that uses [google-cloud-java](https://github.com/GoogleCloudPlatform/google-cloud-java) libraries to generate a GCS [Signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls) with [Customer Supplied Encryption Keys](https://cloud.google.com/storage/docs/encryption/using-customer-supplied-keys) (CSEK).

-A service account can generate a SigneURL and hand it to a user to perform an authorized upload/download.
-THe file that is stored in GCS by default using that will be using a Google Managed Encryption Key.
-GCS also allows a user to specify their own encryption key on the object.
-The only way to create or access that CSEK enabled object is if the key is supplied along with the request...google cannot access that object in anyway.
+GCS SignedURLs allows a service account to generate a url which you can hand to a user to perform an authorized uploads/downloads to Cloud Storage.
+CSEK sets up a file in GCS such that only the end user with the encryption key can view its contents (not even google can view it).
+This article show you how to use both capabilities together.

 Both Singed URL and CSEK are usually used independently.
 This snippet covers a relatively uncommon usecase case: issuing a signedURL with a CSEK.
-THe flow is somewhat awkward:  when you generate the signedURL, you first indicate that encryption will be used by specifying a header value in addition to the other custom headers.
-Then provide the signedURL to the enduser who uses the URL to get/put an object.
-The user *must* transmit the csek headers with their encryption key AND andy custom headers specified at the time the request was originally signed.
+The flow is a little awkward: when you generate the signedURL, you first indicate that encryption will be used by specifying a header value in addition to the other custom headers you may want to set.
+Then you provide the signedURL to the enduser who uses the URL to get/put an object.
+The user must transmit the csek headers with their encryption key AND any custom headers specified at the time the request was originally signed.

-In the following snippet, we're specifying the headers the signedURL will include in the signatuere:
+In the following snippet, we're specifying the headers the signedURL will include in the signature:
 ```java
 BlobInfo BLOB_INFO1 = BlobInfo.newBuilder(BUCKET_NAME, BLOB_NAME).build();